LucasGrjs/Proxies_DSP/README.md

 ./startMpiModel Article_example/DSP.xml 2

 # Results
-All the results of these examples can be found in /output.log/snapshot/0 or /output.log/snapshot/1 after the execution of above model.
+All the results (png) of these examples can be found in /output.log/snapshot/0 or /output.log/snapshot/1 after the execution of the models.

 # Disclaimer